w3c/badging/explainer.md

 ```

 ##### Setting a separate badge for the app and a specific page (as in the case of Github notifications and PR statuses).
-On all pages of this site, we wish to display the notification count, except for `/status/{number}`, where we should instead display `flag` if the page's status is `ready-to-merge` or nothing.
+On all pages of this site, we wish to display the notification count, except for `/status/{number}`, where we should instead display `flag` if the page's status is `ready` or nothing, if it is not.

 The main page of our site https://example.com/
 ```html